TimoKats/pylan/misc/docs.md

 - Replace(schedule, value)

 Note, all implementations have the following optional parameters:
-- start_date: str or datetime with the minimum date for the pattern to start
+- start_date: str or datetime with the minimum date for the projection to start
-- end_date: str or datetime, max date for the pattern
+- end_date: str or datetime, max date for the projection
-- offset: str, offsets each occurence of the pattern based on the start date
+- offset: str, offsets each occurence of the projection based on the start date

 ```python
 >>> mortgage = Subtract("0 0 2 * *", 1500)  # cron support
 >>> inflation = Divide(["2025-1-1", "2026-1-1", "2027-1-1"], 1.08)
 ```

-#### Pattern.apply(self) -> None:
+#### Projection.apply(self) -> None:

-Applies the pattern to the item provided as a parameter.
+Applies the projection to the item provided as a parameter.
 Implemented in the specific classes.

-#### Pattern.add_pattern(self, pattern: Any) -> None:
+#### Projection.add_projection(self, projection: Any) -> None:

-Applies the pattern to the value of this pattern.
-E.g. You add a salary each month, over time this salary can grow using another pattern.
+Applies the projection to the value of this projection.
+E.g. You add a salary each month, over time this salary can grow using another projection.

-#### Pattern.scheduled(self, current: datetime) -> bool:
+#### Projection.scheduled(self, current: datetime) -> bool:

-Returns true if pattern is scheduled on the provided date.
+Returns true if projection is scheduled on the provided date.

 ---

 ## Schedule

-Passed to patterns as a parameter.
+Passed to projections as a parameter.
 Is converted to a list of datetime objects.
 Accepts multiple formats.

 #### Cron schedules
 For example, "0 0 2 * *" runs on the second day of each month.